-Nonetheless, the approach isn’t without the commonly observed barriers of knowledge sharing.
+Nonetheless, the approach isn’t without the commonly observed barriers and obstacles to knowledge sharing.
 The good news is that knowledge sharing itself has the power to overcome these obstacles.
-With a little guidance and some smart decision-making, you can establish an effective knowledge-sharing strategy at your organization.
+With a little guidance and some smart decision-making, you can establish an effective knowledge-sharing strategy in your organization.
 Read on to learn the TOP 5 barriers of knowledge sharing and how you can overcome them:

 Barrier #1: Lack of time